aws-ia/terraform-aws-eks-blueprints/patterns/kubecost/README.md

 Navigate to Settings -> Diagnostics -> View Full Diagnostics

+[!NOTE]
-Note: Spot Data Feed is included in Savings Plan, Reserved Instance, and Out-Of-Cluster.
+Spot Data Feed is included in Savings Plan, Reserved Instance, and Out-Of-Cluster.